wwiecek/baggr/readme.md

 Flexible plotting methods are included, together with an automatic comparison of multiple models (e.g. comparing no, partial and full pooling) through `baggr_compare()` command.
 Various statistics can be
-calculated: in particular, the `loocv()` command automatically performs leave-one-group-out cross-validation, allowing us to compare and select models.
+calculated: in particular, `pooling()` for pooling metrics and `loocv()` for leave-one-group-out cross-validation, allowing us to then compare and select models via `loo_compare()`.
+Forest plots and plots of treatment effects are available.

 Try `vignette('baggr')` for an overview of these functions and an example of meta-analysis workflow with `baggr`.
+If working with binary data, try `vignette("baggr_binary")`.

 ## Current and future releases